GregoryFaust/samblaster/README.md

 ##Usage
 See the [SAM File Format Specification](http://samtools.sourceforge.net/SAMv1.pdf) for details about the SAM alignment format.

-By default, *samblaster* reads SAM input from **stdin** and writes SAM to **stdout** with duplicates marked.
-Input SAM file must contain paired end data, contain a sequence header, and be sorted by read ids.
+By default, *samblaster* reads SAM input from **stdin** and writes SAM to **stdout**.
+Input SAM file should contain paired end data (see below), must contain a sequence header, and must be grouped by read ids.
-Output SAM file will contain all the alignments in the same order as the input, with duplicates marked with SAM FLAG 0x400.
+By default, the output SAM file will contain all the alignments in the same order as the input, with duplicates marked with SAM FLAG 0x400.
+The **--removeDups** option will instead remove duplicate alignments from the output file.

 **COMMON USAGE SCENARIOS:**